How to Become a Motivational Speaker: The Ultimate Resource Guide

 The industry standard for the length of a keynote speech is usually one hour.
 Keep that in mind.
 Once you get going with presentation design, you will find that your material easily exceeds one hour.
 After that the painful process of cutting back and shortening starts.

-At the expense of sounding like a broken record, keep in mind that in the final analysis it’s all about the audience.
+At the expense of sounding like a broken record, keep in mind that in the final analysis, it’s all about the audience.
 When you get a booking, it will involve a briefing by the event professional.
 This is when the message and objectives will be discussed.
-It goes without saying that a whole event planning process takes place before a speaker is contacted.
+An entire event planning process are in swing prior to motivational speakers contact.

 It is also worth mentioning that the motivational speaking industry has no shortage of detractors.
 Some say “there’s no need” or “it doesn’t work”, others say “it doesn’t last”.
 This is a discussion for another time but worthwhile to quote the late and legendary orator Zig Ziglar: “People often say that motivation doesn’t last.
 Well, neither does bathing – that’s why we recommend it daily.”